 A. For this information, visit our buy compost webpage or call (843)720-7111.

-A. Residents only, (not businesses), may bring household hazardous materials to any of our eight convenience center locations.
+A. Residents only, (not businesses), may bring household hazardous materials to any of our nine convenience center locations.

 Bees Ferry Convenience Center (staffed center)